DownArrows/dab/README.md

  1. post reports on a subreddit and keep them up to date for a little while
  1. database corrections from DTB's
- 1. better browsability of the web reports
+ 1. links previous/next in the web reports, and reports index
  1. backup discord messages
  1. ability to use multiple reddit accounts and proxies
  1. get data from pushshift.io